Charles Pelkey’s sponsored child marriage ban bill becomes law

 When people think of an attorney, they often picture someone standing before a judge and arguing in court.
 For Charles Pelkey, however, the practice of law went much further.
-As part of Neubauer, Pelkey & Goldfinger, Pelkey worked for years as a Wyoming criminal defense attorney and colleague of Vaughn Neubauer.
-However, his career showed that the law can make an impact both inside the courtroom and in the wider community.
+His career showed that the law can make an impact both inside the courtroom and in the wider community.

 One of Pelkey’s most meaningful contributions came during his time in the Wyoming Legislature.
 He sponsored a bill that aimed to end child marriage in the state.
 Although the bill did not pass while he was serving, it laid an important foundation.
 Thanks to his early efforts, the idea remained alive.
 Recently, Rep. Dan Zwonitzer reintroduced the legislation, and Governor Mark Gordon signed it into law.
 This change will now protect vulnerable minors across Wyoming.
 It also stands as a lasting part of Pelkey’s legacy.
 You can read the full article on the Wyoming Tribune Eagle here.